TheHornblow3r/Pandemonium/README.md

 This loot filter is a redesign of the popular loot filter created by mackanmusic with back-end changes and complete visual rework.

-Thank you to Mackanmusic for letting me fork his code & give me permission to post this online.<br>
+Follow me on twitch.tv if you have questions or changes & want to ask me live.<br>
-Follow him online at: https://www.twitch.tv/mackanmusic
+Follow him online at: [https://www.twitch.tv/Thehornblower](https://www.twitch.tv/thehornblower)

 I'm open to any advice/changes you would like to see in the filter **(DM me on discord)**